emory-courses/computational-linguistics/docs/syllabus.md

 ## Final Project

-* You are expected to
+* You are expected to:
   * Give a presentation about your final project.
   * Write a research paper that illustrates details about your work.
 * See the [final projects](final-project.md) page for more details.